Visualizing the US-Israeli attack on Iran and retaliation in maps and charts

 Data from Flightradar24 shows virtually no flight traffic over Iran and other Middle Eastern countries after the strikes.
 This graphic compares air traffic from a week ago to traffic on Saturday evening, local time.

-Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore and Lauren Kent contributed to this report.
+Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore, Lauren Kent, Billy Stockwell and Adam Pourahmadi contributed to this report.

 The-CNN-Wire